chrisconlin/Conlin_Latin102/quiz2.md

 Hercules was ordered by Eurystheus, who was the son of Sthenelus, to perform twelve labors.

 The brothers were violent Centaurs.
 Eurytion came to the wedding with his brothers.
-The brothers were violent Centaurs with whom Eurytion came who came to the wedding ❌with❌.
-REVISED: Just get rid of with: " The brothers were violent Centaurs with whom Eurytion came who came to the wedding" translate the relative pronoun into Latin: cum + quibus identify the antecedent of the pronoun, and its gender and number: Centaurs (masculine, plural) identify the case of the Latin pronoun, and explain why it is in that case: we need the ablative case to go with cum.
+The brothers, with whom Eurytion came to the wedding, were violent Centaurs. ❌with❌.
+REVISED translate the relative pronoun into Latin: cum + quibus identify the antecedent of the pronoun, and its gender and number: Centaurs (masculine, plural) identify the case of the Latin pronoun, and explain why it is in that case: we need the ablative case to go with cum.